 When asked about trends on her radar, Trager points to “impact reporting—how we represent the non-financial performance, the environmental and social impact, the actual difference we're making in terms of improving people's lives and protecting the environment,” she says.
 “We’re seeing the demand for and an acceleration in the availability of quality data to help catalyze innovation.”

-Having been named to Morgan Stanley MAKERS class of 2018, Trager says: “I feel so honored to be part of a practice of identifying and celebrating women of accomplishment,” she says.
+Having been named to Morgan Stanley MAKERS, Trager says: “I feel so honored to be part of a practice of identifying and celebrating women of accomplishment,” she says.
 “My fellow MAKERS’ trials and triumphs are absolutely inspiring.
 It’s about the contributions to the world made not only on the clock but outside of the office as well.”

 Trager offers a few keys to success that she identified early on and continue to serve her well: “Follow your passion, find the right mentors and role models, and don’t be afraid to do the unexpected.”